parasoft/SOAtestToMTM/README.md

 MTM test plans must be set up correctly for the importer to able to associate the tests.

-You need to know the Test Plan ID and its Test IDs before configuring SOAtest.
-If the project doesn't have any test plans yet,  follow  the MTM documentation's instructions on how to add test plans/test cases.
+User must know the test plan id and its test ids before configuring SOAtest.
+If there are no test plans in the project yet, please follow MTM documentation on how to add test plans/test cases.

 The Test Plan ID can be found in MTM Test Center or using the web client.
 ![Test Center](/images/testcenter.jpg)

 ![Web Client](/images/webclient.jpg)

-The Test Case ID can be found by drilling down into each test suite within the test plan, Test Suite ids will not be used by the importer.
+The Test Case ID can be found by drilling down into each test suite within the test plan.
+Test Suite IDs will not be used by the importer.

 ![Tests](/images/test.jpg)